JonasAlfredsson/docker-nginx-certbot/README.md

 ```

 You then build and start with the following commands.
 Just remember to
-place any additional server configs you want inside the `nginx_confd/` folder
+place any additional server configs you want inside the `nginx_conf.d/` folder
 beforehand.

 ```bash
 docker-compose up --build
 ```

 # Good to Know

 ### Initial testing
 In case you are experimenting with setting this up I suggest you set the
-environment variable `STAGING=1` as this will change the challenge URL to
+environment variable `STAGING=1`, since this will change the challenge URL to
 the staging one.
 This will not give you *proper* certificates, but it has
 ridiculous high
 [rate limits](https://letsencrypt.org/docs/staging-environment/) compared to